promregator/promregator/docs/config.md

 This option allows you to specify how often the metadata of the domains you have selected in your targets shall be verified after they have been fetched.
 The value is a timeout after which the metadata is retrieved again.
 Its unit is seconds.

-By default, this value is set to 3600 seconds, which means that the metadata is retrieved (again) after an hour
+By default, this value is set to 3600 seconds, which means that the metadata is retrieved (again) after an hour.

 Note that domains typically do not change often.
 That is why you should pick a high value here, as otherwise you would produce unnecessary network traffic for everyone.